slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Everybody wants to hire the best.
 Few of them actually pay them like they’re the best."
 -- Naval Ravikant*

+> *"It’s not the office that they hate, it’s the commute."
+-- realestatetrent@x*